trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

 ```

 ### Verification Methods
-KERI identifiers express public signing keys as Composable Event Streaming Representation (CESR) encoded strings in the
+KERI identifiers express public signing keys as Composable Event Streaming Representation ([[ref: CESR]]) encoded strings in the
-`k` field of establishment events and the key state notice.
-CESR encoding encapsulates all the information needed to
+`k` field of establishment events and the key state notice.  [[ref: CESR]] encoding encapsulates all the information needed to
 determine the cryptographic algorithm used to generate the key pair.
 1. For each key listed in the array value of the `k` field of the KSN, a corresponding verification method SHALL be generated in the DID document.
 1. The 'type' property  in the verification method for each public key SHALL be determined by the algorithm used to generate the public key.
     * At the time of this writing, KERI currently supports public key generation for Ed25519, Secp256k1 and Secp256r1 keys, and the protocol allows for others to be added at any time.
 1. Verification method types MUST be registered in the [DID Specification Registries](https://w3c.github.io/did-spec-registries/#verification-method-types) and added to this specification.
-1. The `id` property of the verification method MUST be a relative DID URL and use the KERI key CESR value as the value of the fragment component, e.g., `"id": "#<identifier>"`.
+1. The `id` property of the verification method MUST be a relative DID URL and use the KERI key [[ref: CESR]] value as the value of the fragment component, e.g., `"id": "#<identifier>"`.
 1. The `controller` property of the verification method MUST be the value of the `id` property of the DID document.

 For example, the key `DFkI8OSUd9fnmdDM7wz9o6GT_pJIvw1K_S21AKZg4VwK` in the DID document for the AID `EDP1vHcw_wc4M__Fj53-cJaBnZZASd-aMTaSyWEQ-PC2` becomes: